Max Elliott Anderson

 Mary is a graduate of two Long Ridge Writers Group courses and a member of ACFW.
 She has been published in several Christian periodicals, and wrote a Christmas play titled “Homespun Angel.”
 Mary spent her childhood and teen years living at a Christian youth camp much like the setting for her story.
 She has served in her church’s youth ministry as leader of a support group for students dealing with emotional pain, and mission trip sponsor.
 She also hosts small group Bible studies and pancake suppers for teens in her home.
 Mary won third place at the 2013 Blue Ridge Writing Conference for middle grade fiction.

 Deborah Dee Harper

-Since signing with Hartline Deb has signed to publish a six short story series with Echelon Press and has a contract on her novel Misstep from Oak Tara.
+Since signing with me at Hartline Deb has signed to publish a six short story series with Echelon Press and has a contract on her novel Misstep from Oak Tara.
 The book Laramie on the Lam is a print compilation of all six short books.

-Since signing with Hartline Suzanne has published the first of a three book series, first book entitled Peril (11/18/11) followed by Conspiracy (2/26/14) with Oak/Tara Fiction Group
+Since signing with me at Hartline Suzanne has published the first of a three book series, first book entitled Peril (11/18/11) followed by Conspiracy (2/26/14) with Oak/Tara Fiction Group

 Suzanne's love of the written word has fueled her writing journey, which began with a B.A. in Composition and Linguistics.
 She changed career directions first to become a paralegal, and again eight years later, when she felt God's call to stay at home with her children.
 She has homeschooled her three children since 1997.
 Four of her short stories have been published in a reading workbook for Milliken Publishing and she has created two social studies curricula for young children and two preschool curricula.
 In 2006, she switched gears and began writing novels Christian suspense with a NASCAR twist.
 PERIL is her first book, and her current work-in-progress is a romantic suspense novel entitled MARITAL FICTION.